Part-Time Work Options in Italy for International Students 2026

 Study Abroad Expert

 Since more and more students are heading to Italy to study for specialized programs in Italian universities, students also look forward to gaining some work experience.
 Work experience in Italy is in the form of research, internships - paid or unpaid and on-campus University services.
-The most preferable among these is the paid internship which comes under part-time jobs in Italy.
-These are preferable because they help students in covering their study or living costs in Italy, plus gives them intended work experience.
+Check out popular part time student jobs in Italy.

 part time work options in italy